elephantscale/es-training-new/machine-learning/generic/Recommendations-Generic.md

  * Based on

-     - Past behavior : User has rated other items
+     - Past behavior: User has rated other items

      - Relations to other users: age group, subscribes to the same playlist, etc.